Internal Investigations in the Workplace

 The best way to ensure that an internal investigation is handled appropriately?
 Proper training.
 While a grievance policy is the first step, the policy itself is only as effective as its implementation.
 A savvy business owner or HR professional trains supervisory staff on appropriate follow-through on a complaint.
 Ignoring a complaint of harassment or discrimination or taking inappropriate action in regards to the complaint can be an expensive misstep by the employer.

 I love nothing more than equipping employers with the tools necessary to create a compliant workplace, which cultivates a positive company culture and minimizes liability.
-If your workplace is in need of training on internal investigations or assistance handling complaints of harassment or discrimination, please don’t hesitate to contact me.
-Don’t want to miss this and other fantastic HR thoughts?
-Subscribe to this blog.
+If your workplace is in need of training on internal investigations or assistance handling complaints of harassment or discrimination, please don't hesitate to contact me.